-The Journal publishes contributions in English and German.
+The Journal publishes contributions in English.

 Article manuscripts submitted to the editors will be sent to external peers.

-All manuscripts should be submitted to the journal will be subjected to peer review.
 All manuscripts should be submitted in electronic form both as a Word file and a PDF with tables,

 graphs and illustrations in black and white submitted separately in JPG or TIF format.
 Authors are expected to clear copyright permissions for all illustrations, graphs, etc.